 Where did you grow up?

-Finish this sentence: On Sunday mornings, you can usually find me...making waffles or pancakes for my family while listening to music and drinking coffee.
+Finish this sentence: On Sunday mornings, you can usually find me... cooking breakfast and heading off to church.

 WORK & PROFESSIONAL LIFE

 Describe your responsibilities and some significant projects.
 I oversee training and development which includes onboarding, coordinating and facilitating new employee orientation, planning, facilitating, and tracking mandatory trainings.
 I serve on a County level team focused on workforce engagement.
 I have the pleasure of serving on Yolo County’s Mentorship team which pairs mentors and mentees for the purposes of professional development.
 I facilitate our agency’s Employee Engagement team.
 I became a certified Strengths Finder coach and Languages of Appreciation coach and am responsible for providing these trainings to our staff.
 Significant projects: Mentorship program, employee engagement efforts and new employee orientation revamp.
 Our agency has over 650 staff.

 What is your favorite part about being a Human Resources professional?
 I really enjoy training!
 I’m a WOO and training allows to feed that.
 I also really enjoy welcoming new employees and making them feel comfortable.

 What skills do you find most valuable to focus on in your career?
 I utilize my arranger theme a great deal.
 I love receiving projects with minimal instructions so that I can put the pieces together.
 An arranger may not always have the answer, but they can get the folks on the bus that do.
 Knowing your resources is so important.